realworldocaml/book/en/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is just a first taste of pattern matching.
 Pattern matching
-shows up in many contexts, and turns out to be a surprisingly powerful
+shows up in many contexts, and is a surprisingly powerful and
-tool.
+pervasive tool.

 ### Options